They are not only mouthwatering good, they are easy to make – just the way we like most of our meals.

 Using a ‘parcel' is perhaps our favorite kitchen ‘hack’ when it comes to cooking succulent, moist and juicy chicken.
 The mustard honey-like dressing adds a sweet, slightly tangy touch that will make your taste buds so happy.

 This dish makes a wonderful hot meal served with steamed vegetables, but the chicken also goes really well served cold atop a fresh salad.
+Or, slice it up for a low carb sandwich wrap.

 Ever had zucchini noodles – aka zoodles?